-SEM is incredibly scalable.
+SEM is incredibly scalable, especially with the help of professional search engine marketing services.
 Test things out.
 See what works.
 Keep costs low if you have a very limited budget.

 Then as revenues go up, increase the number of ads.
 Remove ads that aren’t working.
 Refine your campaigns.
 And increase your daily ad spend.
 In Ads and most other PPC platforms, you can set a daily budget as low as $10.
 This way you never get surprised by a really high bill for advertising.

 3. Reaches People in the Right Place & Time

 Nearly half of the world’s population is now online.
 Over 93% of online experiences start with a search engine.
 People use search engines because they’re looking for something.
 Being the one to deliver it, helps you build a trust bank account with that person.
 Even if that click doesn’t turn into an immediate sale, it’s a touchpoint that furthers the person’s journey toward becoming a paying customer.

 When you get a new customer, you may think that the person just found you and made a purchase.
 But chances are that journey started days, weeks, or even months ago.
 The way you consistently and repeatedly present your brand during that time helps turn a prospect into a paying customer according to search engine marketing experts.

 Recognition becomes familiarity.
 People notice brands they’re familiar with over brands they aren’t.
 Most people would rather spend a little more with a brand they know than a no-name brand.

 Search engine marketing allows you to get really focused on your target customers in a way you never could with traditional marketing.
 Why?
 Because it would be insanely expensive the traditional route.

 An ad in search engine marketing or a similar type of Search Engine Marketing doesn’t cost you anything until someone clicks it.
 You can create 10.
 Or create 100.